History of assassination: Modern India

-India saw assassination – Mahatma Gandhi on 30 January 1948 by one Nathuram Godse, Gandhi's acceptance of India's partition into India and Pakistan and rejection of Hindu nationalism being the prime causes of Godse's action.
+India saw assassination – Mahatma Gandhi on 30 January 1948 by one Nathuram Godse.
+During the subsequent trial, and in various witness accounts and books written since, the motivation of Godse has been summarized, speculated about and debated.
+Godse did not deny killing Gandhi, and made a long statement explaining his motivations for the assassination of Gandhi.

 India's third Prime minister – Indira Gandhi was assassinated in 1984 by Sikh Extremists in retaliation at her decision to storm the Golden Temple in Amritsar.

-Her son Rajiv Gandhi too met his end when he was assassinated by the LTTE in 1991.
+Her son Rajiv Gandhi too was assassinated by the LTTE in 1991.

 Russia (post-communism)

-Russia employed a similar strategy in the course of its First and Second Chechen Wars, targeting the leaders of the Chechen separatist movement.
-Chechen President Dzhokhar Dudaev was killed by an air strike of the Russian Air Force on April 21, 1996, and Aslan Maskhadov was killed on March 8, 2005.
-On July 10, 2006, Shamil Basayev, the Chechen rebel, was killed in an explosion, though it is unclear if this was an accident in the handling of explosives, or a targeted Russian attack.

 In the poisoning of Alexander Litvinenko of 2006, a former KGB officer was murdered in Great Britain by means of the radioactive element polonium-210.
 Litvinenko had obtained political asylum in Great Britain, and was an outspoken critic of Vladimir Putin and the Russian security services.
 It was reported that the source of the polonium had been traced to a Russian nuclear power plant, and Russia subsequently refused Britain's request to extradite ex-KGB bodyguard Andrey Lugovoy to face murder charges; Lugovoy was later elected to the Russian State Duma.
 Litvinenko himself blamed his murder on Putin.